-In general, if the research team wishes to make any change that affects the Project Agreement’s approved focal research objective/questions, statistical method, table shells, charts, or figures, the team should notify ERS via an e-mail message with "PROPOSED CHANGE TO AGREEMENT" in the subject line.
+In general, if the research team wishes to make any change that affects the Project Agreement’s approved focal research objective/questions, statistical method, table shells, charts, or figures—the team should notify ERS via an e-mail message with "PROPOSED CHANGE TO AGREEMENT" in the subject line.
 The message should explain the proposed change and any expected changes to analytic output that would be submitted for review.

 ERS will review the proposed change and, if the research focus changes or if disclosure risk is increased, ERS will ask the research team to submit a formal request to amend the agreement.
-The requested amendment will be fully reviewed using the same criteria as in the initial proposal review.
+The requested amendment will be fully reviewed, using the same criteria as in the initial proposal review.
 ERS will expedite this review.

-Proposed changes that are directly related to the approved research questions and pose no additional disclosure risk will not need a formal amendment to the Project Agreement, but they will be maintained on file to assist in ERS’s review of project output(s).
+Proposed changes that are directly related to the approved research questions and pose no additional disclosure risk will not need a formal amendment to the Project Agreement, but will be maintained on file to assist in ERS’s review of project output(s).

-- Includes a summary of the requested change(s).
+- A summary of the requested change(s).

-- ERS memorandum of understanding (MOU) or Microsoft Word
+- ERS memorandum of understanding (MOU)

 - MOU extension template

-- ERS project agreement or Microsoft Word
+- ERS project agreement

 - Amended project agreement

-- Amended project template
+- Amended project for new collaborator(s)